Oklahoma Foot and Ankle Institute

 Podiatrists & Foot & Ankle Surgeon located in Del City, OK

 Neuropathy leads to nerve damage that can cause unbearable pain, numbness, and tingling.
-Before living with neuropathy another day, find out how the leading podiatrists at Oklahoma Foot and Ankle Institute in Oklahoma City and Del City can help you.
+Before living with neuropathy another day, find out how the leading podiatrists at Oklahoma Foot and Ankle Institute in Del City can help you.
 The skilled podiatry team specializes in advanced neuropathy solutions that can particularly benefit diabetic patients, so you can get relief once and for all.
-Book your neuropathy evaluation online over the phone.
+Book your neuropathy evaluation online or over the phone.

 Neuropathy is a chronic condition that leads to damage of your nerves.
 One of the most common causes of neuropathy is diabetes since frequent blood sugar spikes can affect delicate nerve tissue.
 Medical experts estimate that about half of men and women with diabetes develop neuropathy.
 You can also wind up with neuropathy due to: